ApocalypseCalculator/Feck/README.md

 node .
 ```

-If you are using it in production I highly suggest using a script to monitor crashes and automatically restart,
-then add it as a system service.
+If you are using it in production I highly suggest using a script to monitor crashes and automatically restart and/or add it as a system service.

 **Installing on a Linux server?
 Follow [this guide](https://github.com/ApocalypseCalculator/Feck/blob/master/installation.md)**

+If you have trouble setting it up, you can DM me on Discord for help at ApocalypseCalculator#7096

+## Configuration

+`name` your own name

+`email` your email so that site users can contact you

+`ratelimit`
+- `time` ratelimit cooldown in minutes
+- `requests` amount of requests allowed within `time`

+`discord`
+- `on` whether to turn on Discord notifications or not (true for on false for off)
+- `webhook` the Discord webhook link (only required if on is set to true)

+`database`
+- `sqlite` whether to use SQLite or JSON as database (true for SQLite, false for JSON)

 ## Folders and Subfolders